telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

 ### Diagnose database connection problems

-The symptoms of a database connection problem are the following ones:
+The symptoms of a database connection problem are the following:

--   At start time.
+-   At startup time.
 The broker doesn't start and the following message appears in the log file:

 ` X@08:04:45 main[313]: MongoDB error`